 A. Yes.
 Unit prices will vary between the same investment options for accumulation and pension accounts.
 This is because the earnings on assets within super and Transition to Retirement (TTR) accounts are subject to tax and other expenses, whereas they are tax free within pension accounts.

 Q. Where can I find the daily unit price for each investment option?

 A. MTAA Super will issue unit prices on every national business day.
 A national business day is any day that is not a weekend or NSW public holiday.

 A. Login to Member SuperSite (or ePension) at any time to check your account balance, how many units you hold and the latest unit prices.
 Alternatively, you can call the Customer Service Centre on 1300 362 415 and we can help.

 Q. Is there a change to the switching process?

 A. Yes.
 Members can now switch daily instead of weekly.

 Switching applications for your existing account balance will be effective two business days after the request is received using the most recent price/s available.
-A business day is any work day other than a national public holiday or weekend.
+A business day is any work day other than a NSW public holiday or weekend.
 For example, switching applications received on a Friday, Saturday or Sunday, prior to 11:59pm will be effective on Tuesday.
 Switching applications received on a Monday prior to 11:59pm will be effective on Wednesday.